Difference between Bull Market vs Bear Market

-A bull market can be broadly defined as a continuous period where prices rise — generally for months, quarters or years.
+A bull market is defined as a continuous period where prices rise — generally for months, quarters, or years.
 Like the stock market, other asset classes can also have bull markets, such as commodities, real estate, or foreign currencies.
-Investing can be risky even for the most seasoned of investors during bear market periods.
-A bear market can be defined as a period in which investor confidence is extremely low along with falling stock prices.
+Investing can be risky even for the most seasoned investors during bear market periods.
+A bear market can be defined as a period in which investor confidence is extremely low, along with falling stock prices.

 Bull Market

-A 20% rise in stock prices, following a previous 20% decline and then is followed by another 20% decline, is one commonly accepted definition of a bull market for stocks.
-Accompanying a bull market are several things, to mention a few, bull markets generally happen during the time periods when the economy is strengthening or strong.
-In all likelihood, there will be strong GDP growth, and companies’ financial performance will be on the rise along with other better economic data.
+A 20% rise in stock prices, following a previous 20% decline followed by another 20% decline, is one commonly accepted definition of a bull market for stocks.
+Accompanying a bull market are several things, to mention a few; bull markets generally happen when the economy is strengthening or strong.
+There will likely be strong GDP growth, and companies’ financial performance will be on the rise along with other better economic data.

 Bear Market

-During a bear market or a falling market, many investors opt-out to sell off their stocks for the fear of further losses, thus giving rise to a vicious cycle of negativity.
-Typically, over at least a two-month timeframe bear markets are marked by a 20% downturn or more in stock prices, although the financial implications of bear markets can vary.
+During a bear or falling market, many investors opt out to sell off their stocks for fear of further losses, thus giving rise to a vicious cycle of negativity.
+Typically, over at least two months, bear markets are marked by a 20% downturn or more in stock prices, although the financial implications of bear markets can vary.

-Bear markets typically begin, following a period of more favorable stock prices when investor confidence begins to fade.
-In order to avoid losing money from the falling stock prices that investors anticipate, as they grow increasingly pessimistic about the state of the market, they tend to sell off their investments.
+Bear markets typically begin following a period of more favorable stock prices when investor confidence begins to fade.
+To avoid losing money from the falling stock prices that investors anticipate, they tend to sell off their investments as they grow increasingly pessimistic about the market.

-This behavior can ripple and cause widespread panic, which can make stock prices plunge in turn also impacting the dividend yields of the relative companies.
-Investors might try to capitalize on low stock prices by reinvesting in the stock market, at some point during a bear market.
-A bear market can eventually transition to a bull market, as trading activity rises and investor confidence starts to grow.
+Investors might capitalize on low stock prices by reinvesting in the stock market at some point during a bear market.
+This behavior can ripple and cause widespread panic, making stock prices plunge and impacting the relative companies’ dividend yields.
+A bear market can eventually transition to a bull market as trading activity rises and investor confidence grows.

 Below are the top 7 differences between Bull Market vs Bear Market.

-Let us discuss some of the major differences between Bull Market vs Bear Market:
+Let us discuss some of the major differences between a Bull Market and vs Bear Market:

 - Bull Market is considered when there is a rise in the total performance of the market.
 Bear Market is when the market undergoes a huge decline in market performance.

-- In a Bull market, the investors are essentially optimistic; in bear markets, the investors are typically pessimistic.
+- In a Bull market, the investors are essentially optimistic; in a bear market, the investors are typically pessimistic.

-- Investors tend to take long positions in the bull market i.e. they buy shares so as to book profits if the prices go up further.
-While in the bear market, the investors take a short position, i.e. they sell the stocks so that they can make a profit when prices go down further.
+- Investors tend to take long positions in the bull market, i.e., buying shares to book profits if the prices increase.
+While in the bear market, the investors take a short position, i.e., they sell the stocks to make a profit when prices go down further.

 - As the market continues to rise, it is a period of high stock prices when it is a bull market.
-As the markets continue to fall the prices of stocks continue to fall and it is a period of lows.
+It is a period of lows as the markets continue to decline, and stock prices do as well.

-- As the market goes up, the investor’s response toward the bulls market becomes positive, and more investors are attracted to the market.
-On the other hand, due to the continuous fall, the response of investors is negative, and investors tend to pull out of the market.
+- As the demand increases, the investor’s response toward the bull market becomes positive, attracting more investors.
+On the other hand, due to the continuous fall, investors’ response is negative, and investors tend to pull out of the market.

 - There are strong market indicators when we talk about bull markets.
 One can find weak market indicators in a bear market.